 Back to Download Hansards page

 From 1851 to 1856, Victoria had only one legislative body, the Legislative Council, which held its proceedings at St Patrick's Hall in Bourke Street Melbourne.
-Proceedings of the Council were reported in the Argus newspaper and can be found on the National Archive of Australia's Trove website.
+Proceedings of the Council were reported in the Argus newspaper and can be found here.

 Victorian Hansard (Argus Reports)